 - How long do I have to wait to find out if I get attached to the Downtown Victoria UPCC?

-Attachment wait times will vary and depend on doctor and nurse practitioner staffing and demand from the community.
-Please do not contact the clinic to enquire about wait times, as staff will not be able to provide an estimate.
-When the attachment registry opens, there will be a link on this website to apply.
+Attachment wait times are dependent on availability of Primary Care Providers.
+Please do not contact the clinic to enquire about wait times as staff will not be able to provide an estimate.

 Right Care, Right Place

-To help you choose the right care for yourself or a loved one, here’s a quick guide to help you know where to go based on the nature and urgency of your ailment.
+To help you choose the right care for yourself or a loved one, here’s a guide to help you know where to go based your healthcare needs.

 - Walk-in Clinic

-If you have an illness that is not an emergency – like a sinus infection or skin rash, minor sprain or strain – and you cannot get in to see your primary care doctor, local walk-in clinics are available for same-day care.
+If you have an illness that is not an emergency – like a sinus infection or minor sprain or strain – and you cannot get in to see your primary care provider, local walk-in clinics are available for same-day care.

 - Emergency Department

 Emergency departments are designed to treat urgent, acute and life-threatening conditions and aren’t the place for routine care or minor ailments.
 If you are experiencing a medical emergency, call 9-1-1 or go to your hospital emergency department right away.